geopandas/xyzservices/doc/source/index.md

+# xyzservices

-# xyzservices - Source of XYZ tiles providers
+Source of XYZ tiles providers.

 `xyzservices` is a lightweight library providing a repository of available XYZ services offering raster basemap tiles.
 The repository is provided via Python API and as a